dessertlab/EVIL/README.md

 # EVIL: Exploiting Software via Natural Language

+This repository contains the dataset and the code related to the paper **EVIL: Exploiting Software via Natural Language** accepted for publication at the 32nd International Symposium on Software Reliability Engineering (ISSRE 2021) conference.

+The repo contains:
+* A substantive dataset containing exploits collected from shellcode databases, and their descriptions in the English language.
+The dataset includes both assembly code (i.e, shellcodes and decoders) and Python code (i.e., encoders).
+Such data is valuable to support research in machine translation for security-oriented applications since the techniques are data-driven.
+* The code to reproduce the experiments in the paper.
+* Additional information on the test set

 ## Setup Prerequisites

 Before setting up our project we'd like to make sure you have some prerequisite installations and setups.